AMA recommends moving the job market from Summer to Fall starting in 2022

 How about Summer AMA?
 We are planning several opportunities for candidates and employers to interact, using the current PhD Project and Doctoral SIG activities as catalysts.
 For this coming Summer AMA, in addition to excellent research content, there are several special programs already planned.
 These include the PhD Project Marketing Doctoral Student Association Conference, ten expert workshops, the TCR Impact Festival, the Marketing Meets Wallstreet preconference, opportunities for student/employer networking in-person and within the WHOVA app, and more.

 Of course, this vision can’t materialize without your help.
 We invite you to communicate this proposal to your colleagues.
 By setting the norms for the job market, both candidates and employers can continue to enjoy the structure that respondents told us benefits all job market participants.
 The AMA has engaged with other marketing academic organizations, and ACR, ISMS, and SMA support our proposals.
 Please share with us any questions or feedback.
+We are encouraging hiring managers to indicate whether their institution will abide by these guidelines by filling out this survey (please click here to see schools that have already indicated their support).
 With your support, we can make this transition successful.

 Thank you very much,